HK-Modding-Preservation/Nightmare-Spark/README.md

 Flukenest: Replaces the fluke spell with a burst of 3 firebats that deal considerable damage.
 Damage is buffed by Shamans Stone.
 Flukenest + Defenders Crest: Fires a single massive, slow-moving firebat that causes a huge explosion on impact.
 Damage is not effected by shamans stone
 Dash Master: Decreases the cooldown time for the flame trail.
-Sprint Master*: Adds a rain of fireballs at the start of the dive spell.
+Spell Twister: Adds a rain of fireballs at the start of the dive spell.
 Fireball count and damage scale with spell level, 5 fireballs at level 1 and 7 at level 2
 Shape of Unn: The Knight becomes a bat and can fly around untill the focus finishes.
 Speed of the bat and range scales with deep focus & quick focus
 Carefree Melody: Activating Carefree's shield will spawn a ring of grimm spikes that eject outward from the spot the shield procced dealing damage
 Carefree Melody + Thorns of Agony: Activating Carefree's shield wills spawn a ring of nightmare spikes that eject outwards from the spot the shield procced dealing extra damage